Hinjeniero/sava_drow/README.md

 DEPENDENCIES: pygame, numpy, wrapt

 TODO TODAY:
-    2.- Exit dialog in menus/board, finish it and connect it to game events.
+    2.- Exit dialog in menus/board, finish it and connect it to game events. -> 85% 4.- Start server-client connection (reverse-engineer the examples in MasterMind library).
-    3.- Make animated sprites loop backwards if requested (In an input argument of the constructor).
-    4.- Start server-client connection (reverse-engineer the examples in MasterMind library).

 TODO WHENEVER: